mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
 ### 🔑 REGISTRATION SECURITY
 * **Client:**
-  * The username, email address, and password are encrypted (with AES) using the `SERVER_ENCRYPTION_KEY` and is sent to the REST API Server over http.
+  * The username, email address, and password are encrypted (with AES) using the `CLIENT_ENCRYPTION_KEY` and is sent to the REST API Server over http.
 * **Server:**
-  * The username, email address, and password are decrypted using the `SERVER_ENCRYPTION_KEY`.
+  * The username, email address, and password are decrypted using the `CLIENT_ENCRYPTION_KEY`.
 Only the password is hashed using **bcrypt** and all are stored in the database
   * The request is validated using **Joi**

 ### 🔒 LOGIN SECURITY